Download: What practical information should I know? (PDF, 8 pages)

 Hospice: A comprehensive service provided to people living with and dying from a fatal condition.
 This may include medical care, respite care and end-of-life care for people who are unable to die at home.

-Living will: A legal document detailing a person’s desires regarding their medical treatment in the event that they become incapable of communicating their wishes on their own.
+Living will: Legal document detailing a person’s wishes regarding their medical treatment in the event that they become incapable of making decisions on their own.

 Medical intervention: Treatment undertaken to improve health or help with a particular problem.

 Palliative approach: An approach to care that aims to improve the quality of life for individuals with a fatal condition and their families.
 It can reduce their suffering through early identification, assessment and treatment of pain, physical, psychological, social, cultural and spiritual needs.